jfclere/CoC23/h3/README.md

 ## The 2022 demo uses:
 - TS on port 4433
-- httpd on port 4433 with mod_header and tomcat as backend for the alt-svc
+- httpd on port 4433 with mod_header (for the alt-svc)
+- tomcat as backend.